shiftsc/shiftsc.github.io/_pages/family.md

 More than anything, Shift is a group of students who care deeply about the intersection of people and technology and value friendships with others who feel the same.

 Creating a sense of <b style="color:#B082E0">commraderie</b> and genuine <b style="color:#B082E0">connection</b> is what we aim for.
-By joining our first cohort and becoming a Shiftie, you too can join in on the inside jokes and attend John's monthly Lorenzo bangers (BYOP)
+By joining our first cohort and becoming a Shiftie, you too can join in on the inside jokes and attend John's monthly Lorenzo bangers (BYOP).
+Trust us, you won't want to miss them
  <div class="gallery" data-columns="1">
     <img src="/images/socials/boba.jpeg">
     <img src="/images/socials/pumpkin_painting.jpg">